#1 A different kind of isekai

 #4 Not as edgy as it looks

 A little girl fighting for a country that is an obvious stand-in for fascist Germany while trying to disprove God sounds a little sketchy, doesn’t it?
-I heard the show summarized as “Nazi Loli with magic” and just kind of ignored it because of that, until a friend of mine reassured me I was missing out something genuinely good.
+I heard the show summarized as “Nazi Loli with magic” and just kind of ignored it because of that; until a friend of mine reassured me that I was missing out something genuinely good.

 The war is also a generally honorable one, whereas you would suspect it to be full of war crimes and the like.
 Tanya, as her epithet suggests, is definitely on the cruel and vicious side, but not to a pointless degree.
 She doesn’t even really want to be on the battlefield, instead making it her overall objective to land some cozy desk job far away from the fighting where she can grow old without risk.

 Saga of Tanya the Evil does warfare very well.
 I got a lot of mileage out of my fancy new headset as battles in this anime go accompanied with delicious explosions and loud gunfire.
 Juicy sound-effects with the right volume and reverberation to it.

 Casting Aoi Yuuki as Tanya was also spot-on.
 She lends a wonderful and instantly-recognizable tone to the character.
 Yuuki captures Tanya’s intellectual nature very well and this contrasts hilariously with her deranged speeches and unhinged screaming during battle.
 Yuuki also sings the show’s phenomenal ending song Los!
 Los!
 Los!, making this one of the rare few shows where I skipped the opening every time, but stuck around for the ED.